LucasDelfino92/morrowindsharp/mw#.md

 - Also install my [**Weather Adjuster Preset**](https://drive.google.com/file/d/1fbQSqIMJrEHYak8yG0xAyTjyaiFwsggF/view?usp=sharing), which makes for darker nights and less horrible fog.
   - [**Comparison here.**](https://imgsli.com/MTUwMjI)

-> Weather Adjuster Preset will need to be downloaded and installed manually.

 [**Assetless No Glow**](https://www.nexusmods.com/morrowind/mods/47925)
 Pluginless, asset-less no glow that offers a performance gain over similar "no glow" mods.

 [**Mist Retexture**](https://www.nexusmods.com/morrowind/mods/44322)
 Improves the texture for the mist.
 The mist is now much smoother and more detailed, as well as less opaque and flat.
 This also makes it play much nicer with SSAO.
 - Install the **Mist Retexture** main file.

-> This mod will need to be downloaded and installed manually.

 [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341)
 Makes it so many smoke effects are much more laid back and easier on the eyes.